pewniak747/pewniak747.github.com/blog/_posts/2009-12-22-Jekyll_basics_tutorial.markdown

 But there's more convenient way to do this.
 Jekyll to the rescue!

-h2.
-Installation
+## Installation

-Jekyll installation is easy-as-pie through "rubygems":http://rubyforge.org/frs/?group_id=126
+Jekyll installation is easy-as-pie through [rubygems][2].

+{% highlight bash %}
-pre(terminal). $ sudo gem install jekyll
+$ sudo gem install jekyll
+{% endhighlight %}

 You'll probably need to install rubygems first.
-And "Ruby":http://ruby-lang.org itself, if you already don't got it.
+And [Ruby][3] itself, if you already don't got it.
 Shame on you!

 Once Jekyll has been installed, lets go to our working directory and create some stuff.

-h2.
-Directory structure
+## Directory structure

 To work with Jekyll you need to create following directories and files:

-* _config.yml - this file will contain all configuration for Jekyll to run.
+* &#95;config.yml - this file will contain all configuration for Jekyll to run.
 Leave it empty for now.

-* _layouts - this will contain all, well, layouts:) We'll get to it in a while.
+* &#95;layouts - this will contain all, well, layouts:) We'll get to it in a while.

-* _includes
+* &#95;includes

-h2.
-Layouts
+## Layouts

 Layouts are the files used on the top of rendering new page.
 They'll basically contain DOCTYPE, &lt;head&gt; and such stuff.

-Go on and create your first layout in _layouts dir, called "main.html".
+Go on and create your first layout in &#95;layouts dir, called "main.html".
 Put in this code:

 {% highlight html %}
 <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Strict//EN"